georgetoum/KeyPass/README.md

 ## 🔒 Security

 All user data is stored securely and encrypted using Firebase’s authentication and database services.
-Passwords are encrypted before storage to ensure maximum protection and privacy.
+Passwords are encrypted and hashed before storage to ensure maximum protection and privacy.

----

-## 📁 Project Structure (Simplified)